echoes-tech/puppet-nexus/README.md

 Usage
 -----

-        # `ensure` options
+# "ensure" options

 ## present
 Downloads the file if it is not present

 ## absent
 Removes the file

 ## update
 Downloads the file if the checksum on nexus has changed

 ## everything else
 Downloads the file whatever happens

 # Initialize Nexus

 	class {'nexus':
 		url => "http://edge.spree.de/nexus",
 		username => "nexus",